You And Me, And A Bottle Of Wine: An Interview With Cyrano

 "I then shared the track with Sam Johnston from Leif Erikson, who added some Nelly inspired acoustic guitar, and we honed in on the lyrics and structure one final time.
 After that, I did my routine post-production tinkering and added the Dad Chord – taken from a voice note of a chord my Dad came up with when I first showed him the track and my favourite moment in White Wine."
 The final step was to hand it over to Jamie Ward, who applied his magic to the mix to ensure everything was cohesive before Felix Davis mastered it at Metropolis Studios in London.

 Artwork photo of Los Angeles from 1973, taken by a close friend’s grandfather.

-Having the pleasure of knowing musician, director and producer Kit for around eight years, Cyrano cites him for turning his sonic game on its head with his music.
+Having the pleasure of knowing and adoring musician, director and producer Kit for around eight years, Cyrano cites him for turning his sonic game on its head with his music.
 "I took some loops and demos to him after hearing his stuff with Trophy Wife, which I loved and went from there.
 Originally, I only intended to record a single with a B side, but with every ear break from the main track, we’d get excited about something else and soon I had my EP."

 One of the main sways of Monteith on the writing was steering James away from using guitar and introducing him to the Rhodes piano.
 "Keys are now my instrument of choice to write on, shifting my focus from being a drummer to a multi-instrumentalist.
 His positivity and enthusiasm gave me a lot of belief in my music and made it feel so important."
 He ends by noting him missing the energy of the Safehouse studio and hoping that they can make their way there again in the not too distant future.